 Céline Champigny's DNA Strands

-Céline Champigny has worked for over 20 years in Academic Research Laboratories in both Montreal and Toronto.
-She started her research career working as a research assistant in a biochemistry lab doing Molecular Biology techniques at McGill University in the late ’80s.
-In September 1994, she then joined the laboratory of a world-renowned Developmental Biologist, Dr. Janet Rossant at the Samuel Lunenfeld Research Institute at Mount Sinai Hospital in Toronto.
-During those 5 years, she worked in the embryonic stem cells world.
-In 1998, she returned to McGill University and joined the McGill Cancer Center where she worked on breast cancer research.
+Céline Champigny has worked for over 20 years in university research laboratories in Montreal and Toronto.
+She began her career as a research assistant in molecular biology at McGill University in the Biochemistry Department in the late 80s.
+She then worked as a laboratory technician at the Calcium Lab run by Dr. David Golztman (Chief of Physicians at the Royal Victoria Hospital).
+In 1994, she joined the laboratory of Dr. Janet Rossant, a world-renowned embryonic development biologist (one of the first laboratories in the world to demonstrate the versatility of stem cells).
+It was in this laboratory, located at the Samuel Lunenfeld Research Institute at Mount Sinai Hospital in Toronto, that Céline worked for 5 years.
+In 1998, she returned to McGill University and later to the McGill Breast Cancer Centre.
 Having a deep interest in skincare and health, in 2012 she decided to establish her company specializing in the development of topical lipid complexes.

 Celine herself is a perfectly balanced “hybrid” between SCIENCE and ART.
 She is a creative person who is inspired by music, nature, the flora and fauna, as well as other passionate human beings.
 Her creativity is well-balanced by the rigour of her training in scientific research, resulting in the development of novel and effective products.